silent10/android/EvaAPIs/src/com/evaapis/voice_readme.md

   this is the responsibility of the class "EvaSpeechRecognitionActivity".

-2. Activate voice recognition - without GUI this is the responsibility of the class "green"
+2. Activate voice recognition - without GUI this is the responsibility of the class "EvaVoiceComponent"

   So EvaSpeechRecognitionActivity  uses  EvaVoiceComponent In addition, the "wavy green lines" logic is in "SoundLevelView" class, so the activity uses that as well.